RedHatInsights/insights-results-aggregator/README.md

 * `address` is host and port which server should listen to
 * `api_prefix` is prefix for RestAPI path
 * `api_spec_file` is the location of a required OpenAPI specifications file
 * `debug` is developer mode that enables some special API endpoints not used on production.
-In production, `false` is used everytime.
+In production, `false` is used every time.
 * `auth` turns on or turns authentication.
 Please note that this option can be set to `false` only in devel environment.
-In production, `true` is used everytime.
+In production, `true` is used every time.
 * `auth_type` set type of auth, it means which header to use for auth `x-rh-identity` or `Authorization`.
 Can be used only with `auth = true`.
 Possible options: `jwt`, `xrh`
 * `use_https` is option to turn on TLS server.
 Please note that this option can be set to `false` only in devel environment.
-In production, `true` is used everytime.
+In production, `true` is used every time.
 * `enable_cors` is option to turn on CORS header, that allows to connect from different hosts (**don't use it in production**)

 Please note that if `auth` configuration option is turned off, not all REST API endpoints will be usable.
 Whole REST API schema is satisfied only for `auth = true`.